-The Higgs mode discovered in the 2D optical lattice ended the debet whether the Higgs mode can be observed in the 2D neutral superfluid.
-However, the feature that the peek is a soft continuum above the gap energy rather then a sharp peak, and the disappearance of the response when the system goes into the ordered phase, cannot be explained using the $O(2)$ model.
+The Higgs mode discovered in the 2D optical lattice ended the debate whether the Higgs mode can be observed in the 2D neutral superfluid.
+However, the feature that the peek is a soft continuum above the gap energy rather than a sharp peak, and the disappearance of the response in the ordered phase, cannot be explained using the $O(2)$ model.

 In this paper, we have investigated the spectral function of the Higgs mode by using an EFT model.
 We calculate the spectral functions of both longitudinal susceptibility $\chi ''_{\psi_1\psi _1}$ and scalar susceptibility $\chi ''_{\rho\rho}$.
-The spectral functions are obtained and shown in Eqs.~(\ref{eq.3.23}) and (\ref{eq.3.26}), and are drawn in Fig.~\ref{fig:singlechipsiplot} and Fig.~\ref{fig:chipsiplot}.
+The spectral functions are obtained as shown in Eqs.~(\ref{eq.3.23}) and (\ref{eq.3.26}), and are drawn in Fig.~\ref{fig:singlechipsiplot} and Fig.~\ref{fig:chipsiplot}.